 I earned a M.A. and Ph.D. in Economics from Syracuse University and an undergraduate degree in Economics from the University of Wisconsin at Madison.

 I’m eager to help you do a better job processing, analyzing, sharing, and presenting your data and your research.
-I currently offer on-site training workshops in data visualization, Excel, Tableau, R, and presentation skills.
+I currently offer virtual and on-site training workshops in data visualization, Excel, Tableau, R, and presentation skills.
 Please also follow me on Twitter @jschwabish, watch videos on my YouTube channel, sign-up for my newsletter on Substack, mobile Winno community, fun dataviz stuff on my Instagram feed, or just contact me directly.